EnricVB/Celeris/docs/COMPILER_SPEC.md

 - Functions and calls

 ## 2. Memory Management
-Like languages such as `Go` or `C++`, `CSpeedy` allows developers to manage memory and work with pointers across functions.
-However, if you don't need fine-grained control over data, `CSpeedy` handles memory management automatically.
+Like languages such as `Go` or `C++`, `Celeris` allows developers to manage memory and work with pointers across functions.
+However, if you don't need fine-grained control over data, `Celeris` handles memory management automatically.

-When a `pointer` is no longer used within the method where it was created or passed as a parameter, `CSpeedy` automatically removes it.
+When a `pointer` is no longer used within the method where it was created or passed as a parameter, `Celeris` automatically removes it.
 Variables that are not used as `pointers` or parameters are automatically freed once the function finishes executing.

 ### Benefits
 - **Safety**: Automatic cleanup reduces memory leaks.
 - **Flexibility**: Developers can still use pointers when needed.
 - **Simplicity**: No need for manual memory management in common cases.

-### Example using CSpeedy
+### Example using Celeris
 ```go
 func processData(dataPointer* : any) {
     var data : Number = 1